Top Medical Schools in Canada

 What is the easiest medical school to get into in Canada?

-Do Canadian medical schools require the MCAT?
+Do all medical schools in Canada require the MCAT?

 We're here